Edmond Kelly: Ordination and early ministry

-Kelly was ordained to the priesthood on 17 June 1900 at St Patrick's College, Maynooth.
+Edmond Kelly was ordained to the priesthood on 17 June 1900 at St Patrick's College, Maynooth.
 Following his ordination, he served as a missionary in South Africa from 1900 to 1911.
 Upon returning to Ireland in 1911, he was appointed as a curate at Mullinahone in County Tipperary, where he served until 1915.
+His South African posting is recorded as having run from July 1900 until May 1911, when he was recalled to the Archdiocese of Cashel and Emly, following which he took up his curacy at Mullinahone.